-Astana Open: Stefanos Tsitsipas fights back against Andrey Rublev to reach final
+Astana Open: Djokovic sets up final against Tsitsipas after surprise Medvedev retirement

+“I would probably say he was a better player on the court in both sets.

+“I was fighting and trying to find a way.
+I found a way to win the second, but I’m just sad for the tournament and for these people who were enjoying the battle, and for Daniil, that it had to end this way.”

-Stefanos Tsitsipas set up a final against either Novak Djokovic or Daniil Medvedev with a come-from-behind victory against Andrey Rublev in Astana on Saturday.
+Earlier, Stefanos Tsitsipas sealed his spot in the final with a come-from-behind victory against Andrey Rublev in Astana on Saturday.

 The Greek third seed won 4-6, 6-4, 6-3 to reach his sixth final of the season.